progenetix/progenetix-web/docs/index.md

 ??? info "Registration & Licenses"

-    As of March 2012, no specific registration is required for using the Progenetix and and arrayMap resources.
+    As of March 2012, no specific registration is required for using the Progenetix and related resources.
 While the data is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0) we suggest that you contact [Michael Baudis](https://info.baudisgroup.org/group/Michael_Baudis/) if you plan any commercial use of the database or are interested to incorporate the data into your research projects.

 The __Progenetix__ database and cancer genomic information resource was publicly launched in 2001, abnnounced through an article in [_Bioinformatics_](https://academic.oup.com/bioinformatics/article/17/12/1228/225653).
 The database & software are developed by the [group of Michael Baudis](https://info.baudisgroup.org) at the [University of Zurich](https://www.mls.uzh.ch/en/research/baudis/) and the Swiss Institute of Bioinformatics [(SIB)](http://sib.swiss/baudis-michael/).